Overcliff Undercliff Track in Wentworth Falls

 Den Fenella Lookout

 To get there, follow the 200m walking trail along the creek, which leads to that lookout.
-It’s pretty steep though, with several staircases to help you navigate this exciting rainforest trail.
+It’s a bit steep, with several staircases to help you navigate this short rainforest trail.

 From the Den Fenella Creek crossing, the circuit walk continues westbound and passes two more exciting lookout points.